 Housing costs in Pitkin are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Pitkin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Pitkin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pitkin are a mix of both white- and blue-collar jobs.
 Overall, Pitkin is a town of managers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Pitkin who work in management occupations (39.62%), sales jobs (16.98%), and personal care services (7.55%).
+There are especially a lot of people living in Pitkin who work in management occupations (42.86%), sales jobs (18.37%), and office and administrative support (12.24%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 56.60% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Pitkin telecommute to their jobs.
+Overall, about 61.22% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Pitkin is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Pitkin really has some of the features that families look for when choosing a good community to raise children.
 Is Pitkin perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.